gravtrade/gravtrade.github.io/_posts/2016-09-16-pepperstone-broker-rebate.md

   - rebate
 ---
 # How to get $1 rebate from Edge Razor Pepperstone Broker Account?
-> Please note that the bonus only offered under GravTrade, that you will never get this offer on pepperstone site.
+> Please note that the Rebate only offered under GravTrade, that you will never get this offer on pepperstone site.
 <div align="center">
 <img alt="Pepperstone Edge Razor Account" src="/static/img/general-image/pepperstone-edge-razor-account.PNG" title="Pepperstone Edge Razor Account">
 </div>